hwcoe/hwcoe-syllabus-display/readme.txt

      - Go to Forms > Syllabi Uploads > Settings > Notifications
      - Turn on the Admin Notification and click to edit
      - Add in whatever email you would like to receive notifications of syllabi submissions in the "Send To Email" field
 9. Paste the form shortcode on a page on your website to display the form.
+To limit form submissions to users with Gatorlink login, enable the "Limit content to Shibboleth or WordPress users" check box under Page Options and select "Gatorlink Users" or "WordPress Users."
 10. Paste the plugin shortcode -- [syllabi-table] -- on the page you would like to display the table.
      ***Page must have "Syllabi Upload" as the title.***
 11. As syllabi entries are submitted, they will be pending approval in the Course Syllabi tab and will display in the table once you have published the entry.

 == Changelog ==

+= v1.7 (2024-07-23) =
+   * Updates year form field
+   * Adds refresh/submit another syllabus button to confirmation
+   * Updates instructions

 = v1.6 (2022-01-03) =
    * Adds column for revisions